camunda-community-hub/camunda-8-helm-profiles/recipes/camunda/8.8/identity-keycloak/README.md

 # Camunda 8 with External Postgres

-This helps to configure an environment with Camunda 8.8 environment where Keycloak, Management Identity and WebModeler use an external Postgres database
+This helps to configure an environment with Camunda 8.8 environment with Keycloak, Management Identity and WebModeler are provisioned using postgresql database provisioned inside the same kubernetes cluster as convenience.

 ## Features